uizaio/uiza-android-sdk-player/README.md

         uzLivestream.startStream(uzLivestream.getMainStreamUrl(), true);
     }

-Stop streaming (It auto save mp4 file in your gallery if you start a livestream with option save local file)
+Stop streaming (It auto saves mp4 file in your gallery if you start a livestream with option save local file)

     uzLivestream.stopStream();